 Podcasts work in the same way as social proof.
 Rather than starting your own podcast, go as a guest on other people's shows.
 Anyways, podcast hosts are on the lookout for new creators to interview and new things to launch.
 This opportunity will benefit you both and you'll be able to develop mutual leads.

 6. Online discussion channels

 Joining existing communities is a great way to market your online course and create brand awareness.
+On online platforms, you should have a cool logo design and friendly fonts representing your brand.
 Start by looking for relevant groups that follow your niche and have your target audience.
 Besides the recognition, communities can help you with content ideas and constructive feedback.
 A great way of finding suitable discussion channels is via LinkedIn where you can discover communities based on your keywords.